Studying charm hadronisation into baryons with azimuthal correlations of $\Lambda_{\rm c}^{+}$ with charged particles in pp collisions at $\mathbf{\sqrt{\it s} = 13}$ TeV: Conclusions

 The azimuthal correlation distributions between $\Lc$ baryons and charged particles were measured and studied for the first time in pp collisions at $\s = 13$ TeV.
 The correlation pattern, parametrised in terms of near- and away-side peak associated yields and widths via a fit to the correlation distribution, is sensitive to charm fragmentation and hadronisation.

-In the interval $3 < \ptL < 5$~\GeVc, the associated yield in the near-side peak is higher, with a significance of 2.7$\sigma$, than that of D mesons correlations with charged particles.
+In the interval $3 < \ptL < 5$~\GeVc, the associated yield in the near-side peak tends to be higher than that of D mesons correlations with charged particles, albeit with a limited statistical significance of 2.7$\sigma$.
 With increasing transverse momentum of the trigger baryon a better agreement is found between the two measurements, pointing towards more similar properties between charm jets containing a $\Lc$ baryon and those containing a D meson.

 The measurement presented in this paper provides interesting insights into the charm-quark fragmentation in baryons through azimuthal correlation distributions, by exposing limitations of the state-of-the-art models that are able to describe the production yield ratios to mesons.
-Models that implement different hadronisation mechanisms are not able to reproduce the increased near- and away-side peak yields with respect to the D meson measurements for the low-momentum kinematic regions, although they qualitatively reproduce the yield values for $\ptL >$ 5 \GeVc.
+Models that implement different hadronisation mechanisms tend to underestimate the measured near- and away-side peak yields for the low-momentum kinematic regions, although they qualitatively reproduce the yield values for $\ptL >$ 5 \GeVc.
 This consideration also holds for a PYTHIA~8 tune implementing colour-reconnection mechanisms beyond the leading colour approximation, although this model is able to reproduce the $\Lc$-baryon to D-meson production yield ratio within uncertainties.
 The potential contribution of yet unobserved heavier charm-baryon states, predicted by the RQM model, to the azimuthal correlation distributions, was tested by simulating their decay in PYTHIA~8.
-The addition of this contribution to the PYTHIA8 predictions does not explain the difference between the model and data at low $\ptL$.
-The JETSCAPE model including hybrid hadronisation, where baryon formation is implemented as an interplay of fragmentation and coalescence, provides similar discrepancies to data as the other models.
+The addition of this contribution to the PYTHIA8 predictions does not explain the tension between the model and data at low $\ptL$.
+The JETSCAPE model including hybrid hadronisation, where baryon formation is implemented as an interplay of fragmentation and coalescence, provides similar tensions to data as the other models.

 The larger data sample and the expected improved performance for tracking and vertexing capabilities of the upgraded ALICE detector in Run 3 will grant significantly smaller uncertainties in future measurements.
 They could aid in better addressing the properties of the charm fragmentation and hadronisation in jets.
 This will shed further light on the role of possible different hadronisation processes such as coalescence into charm hadronisation into baryons and on the magnitude of their effect on the correlation patterns and charm-jet shape.